-When the bomber is "out of formation" only, not "disrupted formation", (see section 4.7) both the Middle Cell and Low Cell die roll modifiers are zero (0).
+When the bomber is "out of formation" only, not "disrupted formation", (As explained in section 4.7) both the Middle Cell and Low Cell die roll modifiers are zero (0).

 Next you will determine your position within your sixplane cell that was determined on Table 2-10A.